 Notes: This diagram visualizes how giving firms more private product market power would impact prices and output.
 MCL denotes the marginal cost of labor, MRP denotes marginal revenue product, ARP denotes average revenue product, and PE denotes the monopolistic product market equilibrium.
-Black colors denote the initial economy, and red colors denote the new economy after the firm gains product market power, which is achieved by making product demand less elastic through a "compensated rotation" (Bresnahan, 1982).
+Black colors denote the initial economy, and red colors denote the new economy after the firm gains product market power, which is achieved by making product demand less elastic through a compensated rotation.
 Subfigures (a) and (b) consider the cases in which the firm does not and does have labor market power, respectively.
-The subfigures differ only by the rotation of the MCL curve.
+The counterfactuals presented in these subfigures differ only by the rotation of the MCL curve.